Bachelor's study abroad

 The result of this process is a list of 6 university choices.

 Apply for an exchange

-Students who want to go on exchange then indicate their six choices of university, each of which should reflect a carefully considered plan.
+Students indicate their six university choices each of which should reflect a carefully considered project.

 - CV (in French or English)